SpeedCodeNpo/ng-exercises/README.md

 ## Interaction with app:
 - The app will have a page displaying text info only, just explaining what is going on.
     - The text content is included in the starter branch for this assignment.
-- The app output is to the DevTools console, so need to open it to see the output console logs.
-- The interaction is via the source code, you set values to global variables & rerun to see results.
     - There is no input via the UI.
+- The app output is to the DevTools console, so you need to open it to see the output console logs.
+- The interaction is by editing values in the source code component class variables.

 ## App features:
 - The app creates an Observable whose actions are controlled by 3 global variables.
     - **asyncEmissionTimeMillisec** : Is the time interval for the first asynchronous emission.
     - **isNeverEnding**             : This boolean when true will disable the Observble from ending (complete & error) so the only way a subscription can disconnect is by unsubscribing.
-    - **isActivateComplete**        : This boolean when true will stop the Observable from emitting by activating the 'complete' function otherwise it will activate the 'error' function.
+    - **isActivateComplete**        : This boolean when true will stop the Observable from emitting by activating the 'complete'
+                                      function otherwise it will activate the 'error' function.

 - When subscribed to the Observable it will :
     - Emmit a synchronous value
     - Then emiit 2 asynchronous values with time intervals :
         - The first time interval is equal to the value of 'asyncEmissionTimeMillisec'.
         - The second interval is triple that time ( 3 * asyncEmissionTimeMillisec).
-    - In case isNeverEnding === false the Observable will emiit either a 'complete' or 'error' depending on value of 'isActivateComplete' (if it is true or false accordingly).
+    - In case isNeverEnding === false the Observable will emit either a 'complete' or 'error' depending on value of 'isActivateComplete' (if it is true or false accordingly).
        - When a 'complete' or 'error' are emitted the Teardown function (the 'return' in the Observable) will be activated (It just console logs a message).